The secret is out—Florida’s best beaches are in South Walton.

 Where to Eat and Drink: Laidback but elegant Fish Out of Water is the spot for views of the beach and Southern classics like pimento cheese, Sweet Tea chicken, and the area’s famous Gulf oysters.

 Where to Stay: WaterColor Inn has gorgeous water views—even from your hotel shower.

 WHERE: Rosemary Beach

-Rosemary Beach, another of the planned New Urbanist towns of South Walton, is reminiscent of a coastal European village, or perhaps a clean French Quarter of New Orleans.
-Either way, the architecture is award-winning and highly photogenic.
+What if we told you there’s a Florida beach that looks like a European village or perhaps a clean French Quarter of New Orleans?
+It exists!
+Rosemary Beach, another of the planned New Urbanist towns of South Walton, is known for its award-winning and highly photogenic architecture, making it the best under-the-radar Florida beach for romantics.
 Pop into high-end boutiques before grabbing a spot on the water, or head to several art galleries and the finest restaurants in the area.
-It’s all very luxurious and romantic.
+It’s all very luxurious.

-Where to Eat and Drink: Try Restaurant Paradis for local grouper or shrimp and lobster linguini.
+Where to Eat and Drink: Try Pescado Seafood Grill and Rooftop Bar for local grouper or shrimp and rooftop sunset views.